joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 - Email marketing content
 - Social media presence(s), like your LinkedIn profile, etc.
 - Sales conversations with prospective clients, where you verbally declare your focus in the privacy of that conversation.
-- Off-site content marketing (done off your website, like talks, podcasting guesting, etc.)
+- Off-site content marketing (things like talks, podcasting guesting, etc. that happen places other than your website)
 - Print marketing assets
 - Your personal and professional network